n11047500/Capstone_2024/README.md

 # Ezee Planter Boxes E-commerce Website

-This repository contains the code for the Ezee Planter Boxes e-commerce website, a full-stack application built with React and Node.js, designed to provide a seamless online shopping experience.
+This repository contains the code for the Ezee Planter Boxes e-commerce website, a full-stack web application built with React and Node.js, designed to provide a seamless online shopping experience.

 ## Features